 - (a) The number of crossings shall be kept to a minimum.
 Existing crossing locations shall be used wherever feasible. - (b) A prepared watercourse crossing using a structure such as a bridge, culvert, or temporary log culvert shall be used to protect the watercourse from siltation where tractor roads cross a watercourse in which water may be present during the life of the crossing. - (c) Crossing facilities on watercourses that support fish shall allow for unrestricted passage of all life stages of fish that may be present, and for unrestricted passage of water.
 Such crossing facilities shall be fully described in sufficient clarity and detail to allow evaluation by the review team and the public, provide direction to the LTO for implementation, and provide enforceable standards for the inspector. - (d) Watercourse crossing facilities not constructed to permanent crossing standards on tractor roads shall be removed before the beginning of the winter period.
-If a watercourse crossing is to be removed, it shall be removed in accordance with 14 CCR 923.3(d) [943.3(d), 963.3(d)]. - (e) If the watercourse crossing involves a culvert, the minimum diameter shall be stated in the THP and the culvert shall be of a sufficient length to extend beyond the fill material. - (f) Consistent with the protection of water quality, exceptions may be provided through the Fish and Game Code and shall be indicated in the plan. - (g) The amendments to 14 CCR § 914.8 [934.8, 954.8] that became effective July 1, 2000 shall expire on December 31, 2009.
+If a watercourse crossing is to be removed, it shall be removed in accordance with 14 CCR § 923.3 [943.3, 963.3], subsection (d). - (e) If the watercourse crossing involves a culvert, the minimum diameter shall be stated in the THP and the culvert shall be of a sufficient length to extend beyond the fill material. - (f) Consistent with the protection of water quality, exceptions may be provided through the Fish and Game Code and shall be indicated in the plan.